apache-pine/Data-Structure-Tutorial/3-tree.md

         return self.root is None
 ```

-The Tree class has methods to insert a node, remove a node, check if a node exists, traverse the tree in a forward or reverse manner, get the size of the tree, and check if the tree is empty.
-These operations have different time complexities depending on the tree structure and size.
-Insert, remove, and contains operations have a time complexity of O(log n) for a balanced tree and O(n) for an unbalanced tree.
-The traverse_forward and traverse_reverse operations have a time complexity of O(n).
-The size and is_empty operations have a time complexity of O(1).
+The time complexity for these functions are as follows.
+Insert, remove, and contains have a time complexity of O(log n) for a balanced tree and O(n) for an unbalanced tree.
+Traverse_forward and traverse_reverse have a time complexity of O(n).
+Size and is_empty have a time complexity of O(1).
 However, more often than not, you'll want to use a BST.
 The code to implement a BST is a little different:

 ```python